radiantflow/smart-formula/README.rst

 .. contents::
     :local:

-``template``
+``smartmontools``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the smartmontools and a sendmail package, and starts the associated smartd service.